-Student Room Access-269 PLSH
+DPH Student Center Access-269 PLSH

-You will use your NCard to access the student room-269 PLSH.
-When you begin the DPH program the DPH Office will request that your NCard be programmed to access the student room as well as the doors to Plant Science Hall.
-Students should secure their personal belongings when they are in the building and remember to lock all doors during non-business hours.
+You will use your NCard to access the DPH Student Center (269 PLSH).
+When you begin the DPH program, the DPH Office will request that your NCard be programmed to access the student center as well as the doors to Plant Science Hall.
+Students should secure their personal belongings when they are in the building and in the DPH Student Center and remember to lock all doors during non-business hours.